 Empathy is the emotion that can potentially save your marriage from the aftermath of an affair.

 Eventually, following infidelity, many couples experience a specific type of empathy — a new understanding of what led their partner to cheat, and how it feels for your partner to cheat on you.

 In fact, I see hundreds of couples in my office who come for therapy after an affair.
-Many have a new vision for their relationship.
-And some days they forgive, and others they don't.
+Many have a new vision for their marriage.
+Some days they forgive and others they don't.

 Talk about your feelings with each other.
-Try to empathize with what it feels like to be on both sides of the couch – and talk about your new vision of a new monogamy.
+Try to empathize with what it feels like on both sides of the couch, and talk about your new vision of a new monogamy.
 A new monogamy includes a deeper communication and a more empathetic view of love.

+For more information on creating your new monogamy and a new relationship together go here.
 Dr. Tammy Nelson is a world renowned sex and relationship expert and the author of The New Monogamy and Getting the Sex You Want.